 There is a prominent location on Calle 10 near Parque Lleras in the Poblado neighborhood.

 Sancocho, a typical stew found throughout South America, is a common Colombian dinner food.
 Along the coasts, it's made with fish, while in the mountains, chicken is favored.

 Bandeja Paisa is a traditional Antioquian dish consisting of beef, pork or chicken, chorizo, chicharron (pork fat), fried plantains, a fried egg, refried beans, rice, avocado, and a small salad.

-This bigger than life dish is hard to finish, and probably contain’s a month's worth of cholesterol.
+This larger-than-life Colombian dish is hard to finish and probably contains a month's worth of cholesterol.

-Trucha is a type of fish, often served in Colombia’s pueblos.
-Most restaurants will offer a variety of preparations to choose from, and it's typically served with a large, fried plantain.
+Most restaurants will offer a variety of preparations to choose from, and it's typically served with a large, fried plantain and white rice.